Rendezvous

 Camping: This is a primitive camping area is shaded by ponderosa pines.
 We will provide portable outhouses.
 Remember what we pack in, we pack out, including waste.
 Leave No Trace.
 Certified weed free hay is required.

 Water: BRING WATER FOR YOU AND YOUR GOATS.
-There is no potable water at the Rendy site.
-There is a pond about 1 mile from camp.
+There will be no water available.

 Meals: Potluck style meals Friday and Saturday night, breakfast potluck Saturday and Sunday mornings.
 Cook up your best campfire dish to share.

-BUT WAIT - there’s more!
-Saturday morning we will host our first Youth Trail Trial.
-Kids (the human ones) will have an opportunity to test their skills as packgoat handlers with their very own goats.
+Once again we will host a Trail Trial!
+Saturday morning Kids (the human ones) will have an opportunity to test their skills as packgoat handlers with their very own goats.
 Don’t have goat?
 We will supply one!
+Adults! we will give you an opportunity to test your trail leading skills too.

 Please share this information with your local 4H and FFA groups.
 We welcome all kids (the human ones) and their families to join !